JohnStuartPhil/new-approach-3/README.md

 ![Website displayed on multiple screens](assets/imagesforreadme/screenshots.PNG)

 ## How to play
 The player is asked what the capital is of a total of 10 countries across the course of the game and are given a selection of 3 potential cities in that country.
 The 3 cities listed as A, B and C. One of the answers shall be the capital and therefore the correct answer while the other two options shall be incorrect answers.
-When the user answers correctly, they are awarded one point for each correct answer thus being able to obtain a maximum of 10 points.
+When the player answers correctly, they are awarded 1 point for each correct answer thus being able to obtain a maximum of 10 points.

 Features: